The 13 Best Cloud Storage for Photographers in 2025

 6. iCloud Storage

-Even though iCloud is the standard in-built storage system for iOS platforms, it can be operated in Windows and Android as well.
+Even though iCloud is the standard in-built storage system for iOS platforms, it can be operated on Windows and Android as well.
 All you need is an Apple ID to be a part of their official website.
+The best part is that you can ensure the safety of your house and workplace by connecting your security cameras with your iCloud account.
+You can also share your plan with 5 family members.

 Moreover, everything gets uploaded automatically, ensuring zero hassle of manual uploading.
 And surprisingly, the price is reasonable compared to Apple devices and services.
 Its smooth use makes it the best cloud storage for iPhones.

-Pricing Categories:
+Pricing Categories

-You can pay through Apple Card, Apple pay, Apple Id balance, and PayPal.
-In case of paying by Credit card, you have to link your Credit card to your iCloud account.
+You can enjoy up to 5GB for free.
+Their paid plan starts from 50GB to 2TB, which costs $0.99 to $9.99/month.
+You can pay through Apple Card, Apple Pay, Apple ID balance, and PayPal.
+In the case of paying by Credit card, you have to link your Credit card to your iCloud account.

 ProsCons